Kishor-C/Testing-Junit-Jdbi-JMockit/README.md

 to database instead returns the Employees mentioned in the <b>new Expectations(){{....}} </b>, which is an anonymous class which has a
 Instance Initialization block that creates some Employee objects and adds to the list, the result would be the returned value when a method under test calls dao.getAllEmployees(), the method that is tested is

+# Other test cases
+For demo purpose this project only tests constructor, setName, getName, getId, getSalary and listAll methods of Employee class, there must be few more test cases written for find()

+# Note
+1. This project has not called all the methods of EmployeeDao
+2. Project is not following standard structure to simplify the code, in real time obviously there will be a dao layer, service layer, factory pattern, singleton pattern applied and modularized for better maintainance.